-The CHOICE program is a two-year, non-degree college inclusion program at East Georgia State College that received approval as a Comprehensive Transition Program (CTP) in Spring 2017 by the U.S. Department of Education.
+The CHOICE program is a two-year pon-degree college inclusion program at East Georgia State College that received approval as a Comprehensive Transition Program (CTP) in Spring 2017 by the U.S. Department of Education.
+Students who complete the program can earn an EGSC Certificate of Accomplishment in Work Readiness Skills (Continuing Education credential).
 Students with an intellectual disability may receive funding from the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant and Federal Work-Study.
-For more information on CTP please click <a href="https://example.com/here/beart-state-
+For more information on CTP please click <a href="https://example.com/here-new/peach-study-new-peach-study-new/peach-study-new/peach-study-new/peach-study-new-